James Pain: Biography

 Though often assumed to have lived as a bachelor, there is evidence to suggest that Pain was married to a Harriet Henman, who died in April 1834.
-Pain died on 13 December 1877, aged 97.
+Pain died on 13 December 1877, aged 97 at his home, 17 Upper Glentworth Street.
+In this obituary in the Irish Builder it stated that he "died at his residence in Limerick, at the age of ninety-seven, Mr. James Pain, one of the oldest, if not the oldest, architect in the United Kingdom."

 Pain's remains were interred in the Vereker Family Vault, in the grounds of Saint Mary's Cathedral, Limerick, as recorded in the Cathedral burial register.
+His niece, Sally, had married Henry Vereker of Limerick, to whom he bequeathed a number of items relating to him and her father, George.